How to Pick the Right Hiking Socks for Your Adventure — and 12 of the Best

 Warmest Option: Darn Tough Vermont Hiker Boot Full-Cushion Socks

-Another raved, “My toes are constantly abnormally freezing from November to March despite living somewhere not particularly cold… without these socks I'd still be wearing upwards of 3 pairs of socks.”
-An added bonus is that they come in five gorgeous color combinations for women, and a slightly more muted (but still playful) six colors for men.
+One customer raved, "My toes are constantly abnormally freezing from November to March despite living somewhere not particularly cold… without these socks I'd still be wearing upwards of 3 pairs of socks."
+Another shopper says they "last forever."
+An added bonus is that they come in four gorgeous color combinations and can withstand the washing machine.
+Certain colors and sizes are low in stock on Amazon, so if you can't find yours, try Zappos (they're available for the same price.)

-Best Wool Hiking Socks: Smartwool PhD Outdoor Light Mid Crew
+Best Wool Hiking Socks: Smartwool PhD Outdoor Light Crew

-In general, you’ll always want to opt for either wool or synthetic material for hiking socks as opposed to cotton.
+In general, you'll always want to opt for either wool or synthetic material for hiking socks as opposed to cotton.
 The aforementioned materials help wick moisture away from feet and keep them dry and comfortable on the trail, no matter what the temperature.
 Smartwool socks in particular are renowned for their comfortable, soft wool and high performance on long journeys.
-Made of 57 percent merino wool, these high-quality socks are no exception.
+Made of 56 percent merino wool, these high-quality socks are no exception.
 The medium height of these Smartwool crews means this sock stays put with no tugging necessary and protects ankles from trail brush.
-One reviewer noted their versatility: “These Phd Outdoor Light socks are perfect for everyday wear in the city and for wilderness hiking — hard-wearing, warm but not hot, and just the right level of padding.
-Highly recommended!”
+One reviewer noted their versatility: "Smart wool socks that can crossover from trail to desk....these socks work with trail shoes and oxfords if needed."

-If you’re hiking anywhere with water, a fast-drying hiking sock is crucial.
+If you're hiking anywhere with water, a fast-drying hiking sock is crucial.
 Wet feet are not only uncomfortable and smelly, but more prone to blisters — the archnemesis of all hikers.
-These miracle socks from SealSkinz manage to be waterproof with proprietary technology that also makes them windproof yet breathable.
-One reviewer reported, “I use these for search and rescue and they are awesome!
-They are surprisingly soft and comfortable, unlike neoprene versions, and I can easily wear them all day for a training or mission and come out with my feet perfectly dry.
-Wore them in a raging river the other day on a mission and still super-dry feet!
-Love these!”
+These unisex socks from SealSkinz manage to be waterproof with proprietary technology in the fabric that also makes them windproof yet breathable.
+One reviewer reported, "Used this weekend in pools of water which submerged my trail runners and my feet were bone dry.
+I've used an old pair for the past ten years and although a little stretched, they still work well for my sea kayaking.
+Great quality and works, pricey but value for money when used in wet conditions."

 Best for Backpacking: CEP Outdoor Compression Merino Mid-Cut Socks